 A fort built at the river’s mouth to prevent another invasion was completed in 1544.

-Before heading back to Lan Kerellec for dinner and a second night, we will stop by Ste.
+We will stop by Ste.
 Thegonnec, the most representative of the “enclos paroissiens” (parish close), a religious ensemble of structures, only found in this region.
 Sailing was using a lot of linen and hemp (sails, clothes, and ropes); all regions who were growing, weaving and trading entered an extraordinary period of wealth allowing the construction of these parish close.

 An enclos must have at least five of the following eight elements: a church, an ossuary, a reliquary chapel, a surrounding wall, a triumphal gate, a cemetery and a fountain.
 Rare are the edifices who can claim the name of enclos paroissien.
 Considered as “people’s art”, always set away from urban centers, they are deeply rooted in local culture but largely open to outside influences as were Bretons of the time.
 The construction period of the enclos coincides with the steady development of international maritime trade.
 Commercial ships from Bretagne were found in harbors all around the world; so much that during the 16th-century and at the beginning of the 17-century, Breton was the international commercial language almost like English today.